ebotiab/azhacks/README.md

 from azhacks.storage_resource_manager import StorageResourceManager from azhacks.table_manager import TableManager

-# Initialize managers as needed for your use case
+# Initialize managers as needed for your use case, for example:
+async with ContainerManager("container", "account", "api-key") as container_manager:
+    # Use container_manager for container management operations
+    pass
 ```

 ## License